janKekanSan/jankekansan.github.io/pages/sona/la.md

 At the beginning, I didn't understand.
 At the end, I fully understood.

 </details>

+You're sitting in physics, learning about how gravity works to keep objects on the ground.
+Your teacher makes an example of how different throwing a frisbee would be on other planets, saying:

 <details><summary> [sina tawa e sike lon ma la ale li pona. sina ni lon mun suli la sike li weka a!]{.tokipona} </summary>